gabikersul/poc-rest-service/README.md

 war file to the image and uses ansible to provision an openjdk8 installation;
 - Job #3 -Run: it pulls the published image from Docker Hub and runs it inside a container;

-- Video where I show and comment the pipelines execution:
+- Video where I show and comment the pipelines:
   - youtube_link_here

 ## Configuration